joshgerdes/jekyll-uno/_drafts/just-in-time-access-to-azure-virtual-machines.md

 10. ![](/uploads/azureportal-justintime_nsgallow.png)
 11. After 3 hours, the allowed rules will be removed automatically.

-Hopefully, this helps keep your environment secure, if you implement this, make sure you read about the custom roles, to prevent the people from just adding in a rule for their public IP in the address manually, you may be better to create a custom role _(see the script in Additional Resources below to create this role)_.
+Hopefully, this helps keep your environment secure; if you implement this, make sure you read about the custom roles, to prevent the people from just adding in a rule for their public IP in the address manually, you may be better to create a custom role _(see the script in Additional Resources below to create this role)_.

 ### Additional Resources